Best Noise Cancelling Headphones 2026 (50+ Tested!)

 We earn a commission if you make a purchase, at no additional cost to you.

-The Focal Bathys was our sound quality king under $1,000 for a long time, only having been recently usurped by the two mentioned above.
+The Focal Bathys was our sound quality king under $1,000 for a long time, only having been recently usurped by the four mentioned above.

 That said, I still absolutely LOVE listening to music with the Bathys.